awsdocs/amazon-vpc-user-guide/doc_source/configure-subnets.md

 # Subnets for your VPC<a name="configure-subnets"></a>

 A *subnet* is a range of IP addresses in your VPC\.
-You can launch AWS resources into a specified subnet\.
-Use a public subnet for resources that must be connected to the internet, and a private subnet for resources that won't be connected to the internet\.

-To protect the AWS resources in each subnet, you can use multiple layers of security, including security groups and network access control lists \(ACL\)\.
+You can launch AWS resources into your subnets\.

 **Topics**
 + [Subnet basics](#subnet-basics)